 08 of 19

-Left with a lot of wine bottles after Christmas?
-This gold glitter centerpiece from Delightful Details is a great way to use them up.
-Use a bit of spray paint, some glitter and voilà: You've got a centerpiece perfect for any New Year's Eve party.Continue to 9 of 19 below.
+After hosting holiday celebrations, you might be left with a lot of wine bottles.
+Instead of recycling them, opt to repurpose them instead.
+This gold glitter centerpiece from Delightful Details is a great way to give bottles a new life.
+Use a bit of spray paint and some glitter and voilà: You have a centerpiece perfect for any New Year's Eve party that will also look beautiful all winter long.Continue to 9 of 19 below.

 09 of 19